The Mountain and the Viper: In the Vale

 Petyr is interrogated about Lysa's death by the nobility of the Vale, who are skeptical that she committed suicide.
 Sansa is asked to testify; she reveals her identity, corroborates Petyr's story, and convinces the nobles of his innocence.
 Robin is then instructed to begin his lordship by touring the Vale.

 Sandor and Arya arrive at the Bloody Gate, only to be informed of Lysa's death.
 Arya begins laughing ironically at their situation.

 In King's Landing

 Tyrion's trial by combat begins.
 Oberyn quickly gains the upper hand and fatally stabs Gregor with his poison-laced spear, before demanding he confess to killing Elia.
-Gregor trips him and, using the last of his strength, confesses to Elia's murder before gouging Oberyn's eyes out and crushing his skull, killing him instantly.
+Gregor trips him and, using the last of his strength, confesses to Elia's murder before gouging Oberyn's eyes out and crushing his skull with his hands, killing him instantly.
 Gregor then collapses from his wounds, and with him victorious, Tywin sentences Tyrion to be executed for Joffrey's murder.